tomfyfe85/bank_tech_test-/README.md

 $ mkdir my-project
 $ cd my-project

-Initialise the NPM project (this will create a file package.json)
+Initialize the NPM project (this will create a file package.json)
 $ npm init -y

  Add the jest package to our project